wellcomecollection/storage-service/docs/how-are-requests-routed.md

     This NLB is running inside a private VPC, which isn't accessible from the Internet.
     API Gateway uses a [VPC Link](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vpc-links.html) to connect to the NLB.

+    API Gateway uses two different ports to distinguish between the APIs.

+    -   If the request is for the bags API, it forwards the request to port 65534.
+    -   If the request is for the ingests API, it forwards the request to port 65535.

 4. The NLB looks at the request, and applies two listener rules:

-    -   If this request is for the bags API, forward it to the bags target group
+    -   If this request is on port 65534 (bags API), forward it to the bags target group
-    -   If this request is for the ingests API, forward it to the items target group
+    -   If this request is on port 65535 (ingests API), forward it to the items target group

 5. The [target group](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) routes the request to one of the registered targets.